techiemow/react-task/README.md

 ### Requirements
 - It needs to increase or decrease the per unit quantity, which should automatically update the total Quantity and Amount.

-- Code Must Use Only ContextAPI  to perform all necessary functions.
+- Code Must Use Only React Redux Toolkit to perform all necessary functions.